nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ---

 ### Delete a Workout: `workout /delete`
-Remove an existing workout from the workout list.
+Removes an existing workout from the workout list.

 Format: `workout /delete <workout number to delete>`